tomgxz/Kraken/REPORT.md

   }
   ```

-  In the backend, the form retrieves the inputted colour variables via the form element `new_site_color_options_dict`.
-It then interperets the given input into a dictionary, and stores it in the `flask.session` object, meaning it can be accessed at a later date.
+  The form retrieves the inputted colour variables in the backend via the form element `new_site_color_options_dict`.
+It then interprets the given input into a dictionary and stores it in the `flask.session` object, meaning it can be accessed at a later date.

 ##### changes to \_\_init\_\_.py
   ```python